-Behavioral Health Appointment Standards Routine For non-urgent behavioral health care, the request-to-appointment time shall be no more than 14 calendar days, unless the member requests a later time Urgent Primary medical, dental and behavioral health care outpatient appointments for urgent conditions shall be available within 24 hours Crisis Services For behavioral health crisis services, face-to-face appointments shall be available within 2 hours
+Behavioral Health Appointment Standards Routine For non-urgent behavioral health care, the request-to-appointment time for an initial assessment shall be no more than 7 calendar days , unless the member requests a later time.
+All non-urgent behavioral health care outpatient appointments shall be available within 30 calendar days .
+Urgent Primary medical, dental and behavioral health care outpatient appointments for urgent conditions shall be available within 24 hours Crisis Services For behavioral health crisis services, face-to-face appointments shall be available within 90 minutes of the request